SimonVerhoeven/archunit-demo/README.md

 This has two important implications:

-1) garbage collection can lead to a noticeable delay
+1) Garbage collection can lead to a noticeable delay
-2) if you know no other test classes will reuse your imports it might be interesting to deactivate the cache.
+2) If you know no other test classes will reuse your imports, it might be interesting to deactivate the cache.

 This cache can be managed by configuring the `cacheMode`
 ````